When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Results

 In the online phase, the system initializes by loading the pre-computed embeddings and vulnerability data into memory, ensuring rapid response capabilities.
 When presented with a new code translation task, the framework first generates an embedding vector for the input code using the same sentence transformer model.
 This query embedding then undergoes a sophisticated similarity assessment against the entire stored vector database through cosine similarity calculations, efficiently identifying the three most semantically analogous code cases that exceed a predetermined similarity threshold of 0.5.

-RAG system can architecturally integrates the retrieved security intelligence directly into the prompt.
-This meticulously crafted prompt synthesizes the source code, fundamental translation requirements, and—most critically —- a specialized Security Considerations section that enumerates specific vulnerability types, severity assessments, and detailed human-authored analysis reports corresponding to the retrieved cases.
+RAG system can architecturally integrate the retrieved security intelligence directly into the prompt.
+This meticulously crafted prompt synthesizes the source code, fundamental translation requirements, and a specialized Security Considerations section that enumerates specific vulnerability types, severity assessments, and detailed human-authored analysis reports corresponding to the retrieved cases.
 This contextual enrichment transforms the prompt from a mere translation directive into a comprehensive security-aware generation framework.
 Finally, this richly contextualized prompt is presented to the backend LLM, enabling the translation process to be informed by precise vulnerability patterns associated with semantically similar code structures.
-The prompt template employed for the RAG task in our experiments is provided in Appendix Listing ~\ref{lst:RAG-prompt}.

 Our evaluation on 67 security-centric code samples demonstrates progressive improvement across mitigation strategies, with VIR consistently declining from baseline to RAG approaches (Table~\ref{tab:mitigation_improvement}).
 The naive prompt reduces VIR by 25.4\% for GPT4omini and 11.2\% for Deepseek compared to baseline, confirming that explicit security constraints in prompts provide moderate protection.
 However, the RAG strategy delivers significantly better outcomes, achieving an additional 7.4\% VIR reduction over naive prompts for GPT4omini and 22.1\% for Deepseek.
 Notably, both models exhibit comparable sensitivity to RAG-based mitigation, with GPT4omini showing a 32.8\% improvement and Deepseek a 33.3\% improvement, suggesting that external contextual guidance can effectively compensate for varying model capabilities.
-This performance convergence implies that well-designed mitigation strategies can bridge inherent security awareness gaps across different LLMs. \begin{findingsbox} \textbf{Finding 6:} Mitigation strategies demonstrate hierarchical effectiveness, with RAG prompts achieving substantial improvements (32.8\%–33.3\%) over naive security prompts (11.2\%–25.4\%).
-This highlights the critical role of contextualized security knowledge integration in enhancing secure code translation. \end{findingsbox}